 This latest discovery of the newest subspecies of catshark only adds to the importance of protecting the Galapagos Islands both above and below the water.
 As well as having the highest abundance of shark-life in the world, the Galapagos is a true biological hot spot that’s home to many threatened species.

-To learn more about all the marine life in the Galapagos Islands ----> Galapagos Marine Life.
+Go further and learn all about the marine life in the Galapagos Islands.